anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 to provide beforehand to the pledge explicit information on the capabilities of a registrar, such as the certificate enrollment protocol(s) it supports.
 Defining such an extension is out of scope of this document.
-Future work such as [TDB informative reference to [BRSKI-discovery](https://github.com/anima-wg/brski-discovery/blob/main/draft-ietf-anima-brski-discovery.md)] may provide this.
+Future work such as {{I-D.eckert-anima-brski-discovery}} may provide this.
 This may be specifically helpful in non-engineered environments where pledges cannot presume that all registrars have the capabilities they need.